XtratusCloud/terraform-provider-azureipam/docs/resources/reservation.md

 page_title: "azureipam_reservation Resource - azureipam"
 subcategory: ""
 description: |-
-  The reservation resource allows you to create a IPAM reservation in the specific space and block.
+  The reservation resource allows you to create a IPAM reservation in the specific space and list of blocks.
 ---

 # azureipam_reservation (Resource)

-The reservation resource allows you to create a IPAM reservation in the specific space and block.
+The reservation resource allows you to create a IPAM reservation in the specific space and list of blocks.

 ## Example Usage